-New Jersey restaurants have been open for outdoor dining for nearly two months, and more spots than ever have set up sidewalk, street, and patio seating.
+New Jersey restaurants have been open for outdoor dining for more than three months, and more spots than ever have set up sidewalk, street, and patio seating.
 In Jersey City and Hoboken, you can’t walk a block without seeing hanging light-covered tents or socially distanced picnic tables in places you would’ve seen buses, bikes, and runners a few months ago.
 To keep you from wandering from one bulletin board menu to another, we’ve put together this guide, which includes details like operating hours and reservation policies.

 If you’d rather order in, check out our Jersey City Delivery Guide, and our NYC Delivery Collection, which has guides to every dining situation you might find yourself in from Hoboken to the Hamptons.

 Know of a restaurant we missed?
 Email us at firstname.lastname@example.org.

 Razza, (our second favorite NYC pizza spot even though it’s in Jersey City) is offering first come, first served outdoor seating where you can eat after placing an order ahead of time for pick-up.
 Along with their fantastic pizzas - like one with hand shucked Jersey peas, guanciale, garlic confit, and fresh mozzarella - they’re serving a brand new meatball parm sub, as well as some very good summer-y cocktails.

 If you list very good burgers and well-made natural wine from relatively obscure parts of the world as passions of yours, then that means two things.
 First, we’d probably swipe right, and second, you should go to Frankie.
 This Australian spot on Grove Street has a great cheeseburger with garlic aioli, and a highly curated, constantly changing natural wine list, which you can explore during dinner or weekday Happy Hour from 4-7pm.

 Be the first to get expert restaurant recommendations for every situation right in your inbox.